nickbryan/httputil/README.md

 * [ ] Document how errors take priority over responses, if an error is returned no response will be written if one is also returned. y.
 * [ ] Check compatibility with Orchestrion.
 * [ ] Finalise all package documentation.
+* [ ] Do I move internal/testutil to its own package too?